U.S. Route 36: Kansas

 US-36 passes through all 13 counties in Kansas which border Nebraska.
 The highway enters the Sunflower State from Colorado in Cheyenne County, and leaves the state by crossing the Missouri River on the Pony Express Bridges entering Missouri.

 The section of US-36 from Washington, Kansas to St. Joseph, Missouri is officially called the Pony Express Highway because it marks the starting section of the Pony Express.
 It crosses the Missouri River on the Pony Express Bridges.
 From the western junction with K-383 to the Missouri state line, US-36 is part of the National Highway System.

 Except for wider sections in towns and passing lanes on hills, US-36 through Kansas is mostly a two-lane surface road.
 However some of the principal intersections all along the road are grade-separated diamond interchanges.
 From the Little Blue River just west of the K-148 junction to the US-77 North junction just west of the Big Blue River at Marysville, US-36 is a four-lane divided surface highway.
 From Hiawatha to west of Wathena, the road is a two-lane freeway.
 After passing through Wathena as a surface street (Riverside High School in Wathena fronts the westbound lanes), it becomes a four-lane freeway to the Missouri state line.

 Missouri

 US 36 across Missouri is a four-lane expressway with some freeway sections, passing through or near St. Joseph, Cameron, Chillicothe, Brookfield, Macon, Monroe City and Hannibal.
-Between I-35 in Cameron and the Illinois state line, it forms part of the principal route between Kansas City and Chicago.
+Between I-35 in Cameron and the Illinois state line, it runs concurrently CKC (Route 110) and forms part of the principal route between Kansas City and Chicago.
+Just prior to crossing the Mark Twain Memorial Bridge, US 36 also encounters the western terminus of I-72 and all three routes run concurrently into Illinois.

 Illinois

-In the state of Illinois, U.S. 36 runs concurrently with much of Interstate 72.
-It enters from Missouri across the Mississippi River on the Mark Twain Memorial Bridge, and runs east, crossing Interstate 55 in Springfield.
-At the U.S. Route 51 bypass in Decatur, U.S. 36 leaves I-72 and runs due east through downtown Decatur.
-U.S. 36 then continues east, through Tuscola and several smaller communities, to the Indiana border.
+In the state of Illinois, US 36 runs concurrently with much of I-72.
+It enters from Missouri across the Mississippi River on the Mark Twain Memorial Bridge, and runs east with the concurrency with the CKC (IL 110) ending when IL 110 diverges to follow I-172.
+US 36/I-72 then continue eastward, crossing I-55 in Springfield.
+At the US 51 bypass in Decatur, US 36 leaves I-72 and runs due east through downtown Decatur.
+US 36 then continues east, through Tuscola and several smaller communities, to the Indiana border.